-The University of Waterloo research ethics committees and the Tri-Hospital Research Ethics Board (THREB) established by Cambridge Memorial Hospital, Grand River Hospital, and St. Mary’s General Hospital have agreed to an alternative review model for research involving investigators from both institutions.
+The University of Waterloo research ethics boards and the Tri-Hospital Research Ethics Board (THREB) established by Cambridge Memorial Hospital, Grand River Hospital, and St. Mary’s General Hospital have agreed to an alternative review model for research involving investigators from both institutions.

 The establishment of a coordinated review process is in accordance with the Tri-Council Policy Statement, 2nd edition (TCPS2), outlining institutions may adopt an alternative review model for multi-jurisdictional research.
 Both institutions however will, as outlined in the TCPS2, “remain responsible for research undertaken within its jurisdiction or under its auspices irrespective of where the research is conducted” (TCPS2, Article 8.1).

 The objective of the coordinated review process is to streamline the ethical review for research involving both Waterloo investigators and Tri-Hospital investigators.
 This will be accomplished by providing a single point of contact at the Principal Investigator’s (PI) home institution.

 The coordination of simultaneous review is expected to eliminate the need for consecutive review at both institutions and reduce the time researchers experience obtaining ethics clearance for multi-site research.
 This process is also expected to aid researchers in handling comments made by one ethics board that then requires approval as a modification to another ethics board.

 It is expected the Waterloo-THREB coordinated review process will continue to evolve over time as outlined in the Agreement between the two institutions.
 Future changes to this process shall be made by mutual agreement.
 Review of the agreement will be undertaken annually.